petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 Of course I can't write an article without pushing the stuff I've been building to solve these problems...

+If I were starting over again in grad school here's how I'd set things up.

 To make it easier for your collaborators to get started, you can use a dev container.